Chart Color Schemes

 Educational outcomes in Katherine South fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-In Katherine South, residents aged 15 years and over have a higher proportion of university qualifications compared to broader areas.
-Specifically, 30.1% of residents hold such qualifications, surpassing the SA3 area's 17.4% and the SA4 region's 20.1%.
-This educational advantage is led by bachelor degrees at 19.8%, followed by postgraduate qualifications (6.8%) and graduate diplomas (3.5%).
-Vocational credentials are also prominent, with 39.0% of residents aged 15 years and over holding such qualifications, including advanced diplomas (11.8%) and certificates (27.2%).
+Katherine South has a notably higher educational attainment than broader averages.
+Among residents aged 15+, 30.1% have university qualifications, compared to 17.4% in the SA3 area and 20.1% in the SA4 region.
+Bachelor degrees are most prevalent at 19.8%, followed by postgraduate qualifications (6.8%) and graduate diplomas (3.5%).
+Vocational credentials are also prominent, with 39.0% of residents aged 15+ holding such qualifications – advanced diplomas account for 11.8% and certificates for 27.2%.

-Educational participation is notably high in Katherine South, with 39.5% of residents currently enrolled in formal education.
+Educational participation is high, with 39.5% of residents currently enrolled in formal education.
 This includes 16.2% in primary education, 10.0% in secondary education, and 4.7% pursuing tertiary education.
-The area has two schools serving students: Katherine South Primary School and Kintore Street School, with a total of 273 students.
-The area's educational conditions are varied (ICSEA score: 842), and the educational mix includes one primary school and one K-12 school.

 Frequently Asked Questions - Education